android-graphics/sherlock-platform/README.md

 * Extract the artifact from `out/sherlock-platform/artifacts` according to the OS.
 * Run the platform from `out/sherlock-platform/artifacts/sherlock-platform-242.21829/Sherlock\ Platform-2024.2.1/bin/`

-## Creating a New Release/Pre-release for Sherlock Platform
+## Creating a New Release for Sherlock Platform

 The `main` branch of Sherlock Platform always points to the current pre-release version and the upcoming release version.
-Releases and
+Releases for the
-Pre-releases for the Sherlock Platform are created using a GitHub Actions workflow.
-All releases and pre-released artifacts will be visible on the "Release" page.
+Sherlock Platform are created using a GitHub Actions workflow.
+All released artifacts will be visible on the "Release" page.

 **Prerequisites:**